GeorgeMcIntyre-Web/theplantstore/PRE_DEPLOYMENT_CHECKLIST.md

 - [ ] PostgreSQL database is created and accessible
 - [ ] Database user has proper permissions
 - [ ] Connection string is tested and working
+- [ ] Database migrations can be run successfully
+- [ ] Seed scripts are tested locally
+- [ ] Sample data can be created without errors

 ### ✅ Domain Configuration
 - [ ] Update `next.config.js` with your actual domain